Itemized vs Lump Sum Estimates: Pros, Cons & When to Use Each

 Read real contractor reviews and see why Projul carries a 9.8/10 on G2.

-You get the idea!
+You get the idea.
 Itemized estimates consist of listing out each item individually so that the customer can see exactly what they are paying for.
 This requires a lot of time and dedication to accurately estimate your customer’s project.
 Contractors can take hours looking up pricing, typing out each item, and formatting it in a way that is easy to digest for your client.
-Itemized estimates can be extremely time-intensive.

 This is exactly where estimating software pays for itself.
 Projul’s template system lets you build reusable item libraries with pre-set descriptions, quantities, and pricing.
 Once your templates are dialed in, a full itemized estimate that used to take three hours might take 30 minutes.
-Learn more about how estimating software speeds up this process in our construction estimating software guide.
+Learn more in our construction estimating software guide.

 3. Longer Approval Process from Customers

-Listing out every item that will be needed for the project is not only time-consuming but can also be a long process.
-Customers are more likely to try to change small details on the estimate to knock down the price or maybe they just don’t find it necessary.
+Listing out every item is not only time-consuming but can also drag out the approval.
+Customers are more likely to try to change small details to knock down the price.
 Most customers don’t have the industry knowledge to understand wastage, overhead, and other small but important details of a project.
-This leads to a lot of back and forth and explanation to your customer on why each item is included.
+This leads to a lot of back-and-forth explaining why each item is included.

 Every line item on an itemized estimate is a potential negotiation point.
-And while some of those negotiations are reasonable, many of them are based on incomplete understanding of the construction process.
 A homeowner might question why you listed 15% material waste on tile when “it seems like a lot.”
 They don’t understand that tile breakage, cuts around fixtures, and pattern matching all require extra material.
 Now you’re spending 20 minutes on the phone explaining tile waste instead of running your business.

 This back-and-forth adds days or even weeks to the approval timeline.
 During that time, your material prices might change, your crew schedule might shift, and the project’s start date keeps getting pushed back.
 Some contractors report losing jobs entirely because the negotiation process dragged on so long that the homeowner lost momentum and decided not to do the project at all.